rberlind/vault-production-cluster/README.md

 Be sure to set unzip_command to the appropriate command for Ubuntu or RHEL, depending on your AMI.

+Set instance_profile_name to the name of your IAM instance profile which will be the same as the name of an IAM role if you created that role in the AWS Console.

+Set vault_sg_id to the ID of the security group you are providing for use by the Vault and Consul EC2 instances.

+Set elb_sg_id to the ID of the security group you are providing for use by the Vault and Consul Elastic Load Balancers.

 Set ami to the ID of a Ubuntu 16.04 or RHEL 7.5 AMI.
 Public Ubuntu AMIs include ami-759bc50a or ami-059eeca93cf09eebd.
 A public RHEL 7.5 AMI is ami-6871a115.

+Set instance_type to the size you want to use for the EC2 instances.

 key_name should be the name of an existing AWS keypair in your AWS account in the us-east-1 region.
 Use the name as it is shown in the AWS Console, not the name of the private key on your computer.
 Of course, you'll need that private key file in order to ssh to the Vault instance that is created for you.